Traditional Thanksgiving Ideas

 Whether you’ve been hosting the holiday for decades or are just starting this year, we’ve wrangled the best ideas for your traditional Thanksgiving dinner.
 Find more ideas in our Thanksgiving hosting handbook.

 For a truly traditional Thanksgiving dinner menu, you’ve got to have the classics:

 - Sweet potato casserole (a marshmallow topping is negotiable)

 - Bread rolls

 Traditional Thanksgiving Turkey Recipe

 Let’s face it, no matter how good Aunt Lydia’s cornbread is, the star of the show will always be the turkey.
 Every cook has their favorite way to prepare it: deep-fried, on the grill, or in the oven.
 However, for our traditional Thanksgiving feast, we found a turkey recipe is an absolute classic.
 Kim Forni shared her family’s best turkey recipe that roasts up crispy and golden on the outside and juicy on the inside.
 The secret?
-Brine the turkey in maple and sage the night before and cook the bird in a bag.
-Yes, a bag.
-(Follow our Test Kitchen’s guide to roasting turkey in an oven bag.)
+Brine the turkey in maple and sage the night before for an unbelievably juicy bird.
+Bookmark our turkey guide for everything you need to know about cooking your holiday bird to perfection.

 From our family to yours, we’ve compiled some of our most treasured traditional Thanksgiving menu items that have been passed down from one generation to the next.
 Get all of our best traditional Thanksgiving menu recipes right here.